 There is no official "Universal Salvation Church" denomination, but there is a Unitarian Universalist Association (UUA).
 The UUA can be classified as non-Christian because it denies the deity of Christ, the personhood of the Holy Spirit, etc.

-It is not possible to categorize all of universalists into one tidy doctrinal category.
+It is not possible to categorize all universalists into one tidy doctrinal category.
 Its adherents vary in belief.
-Some are Arian (God is one person.
-Jesus is a creation).
+Some are Arian (God is one person, Jesus is a creation).
 Some are Trinitarian.
 Others even lean toward new age concepts of man's divinity.